-Soolantra isn’t right for everyone with acne, just people with rosacea-related acne, it:
+Soolantra is not right for all types of acne, just people with rosacea-related acne.
+This is because it:

-Symptom control – if you have rosacea-related acne then Soolantra can help you control your symptoms.
+Symptom control – if you have rosacea, Soolantra can help you control your symptoms.
 Soolantra has been proven to effectively reduce the overall inflammation of spots, pimples or lesions (the symptoms of rosacea) by around 80%.

 Anti-inflammatory – Soolantra contains the active substance ivermectin, which belongs to a group of medicines called avermectins.
-Avermectins are anti-inflammatory.
-Used as a cream, Soolantra works to soothe inflamed spots or pimples that are associated with rosacea.
+It’s not clear exactly how Avermectins work, but it’s thought to be a combination of being anti-inflammatory as well as clearing Demodex mites from the skin.
+Used as a cream, Soolantra soothes inflamed spots or pimples that are associated with rosacea.

-Soolantra is only used for rosacea related acne, so unless you’ve had an assessment to show you have rosacea, Soolantra won’t be the right choice for your acne.
+Soolantra isn’t right for all acne – it’s only used for rosacea-related acne, so unless you’ve had an assessment to show you have rosacea, Soolantra won’t be the right choice for your acne.
 It can be difficult to diagnose rosacea definitively.
 One of the reasons for this, is that the symptoms of rosacea (red spots and inflamed pimples) are the same symptoms as several other skin conditions, like acne.

-Soolantra is useful when you have a rosacea acne flare-up - People with rosacea often find that their symptoms go through periods of being severe at certain times, and less severe at others.
-One reason given for this, is that rosacea has triggers (like stress, diet, perfumed cosmetics, or extreme weather changes).
+Soolantra is useful when you have a rosacea flare-up - people with rosacea often find that their symptoms go through periods of being severe at certain times, and less severe at others.
+One reason is that rosacea has triggers (like stress, diet, perfumed cosmetics, or extreme weather changes).

 Soolantra isn’t right for you if you:

-Soolantra only works for rosacea acne – Soolantra isn’t suitable for treating other kinds of rosacea like ocular rosacea (or optical rosacea) which is a form of rosacea that affects one or both of the eyes.
-Often, having ocular rosacea is the first indication that you will develop rosacea of the face.
+Soolantra only works for rosacea affecting the skin – Soolantra isn’t suitable for treating other kinds of rosacea like ocular rosacea (or optical rosacea) which is a form of rosacea that affects one or both of the eyes.

 Soolantra has been proven to work better than other treatments - overall, Soolantra reduces the inflamed spots or pimples of rosacea by around 80% compared to Metronidazole, which reduces the symptoms by around 70%.